 A proof-of-principle experiment at the CERN Proton Synchrotron that combined a free mercury jet target with a 15T solenoid magnet and a 24 GeV primary proton beam was performed.
-The experiment validates the target concept for producing an intense secondary source of muons by showing the jet repetition rate to replace the disrupted target by the energy deposition from an intense proton beam.
-The PS runs in a harmonic-16 mode and can fill up to $2 \times 10^{12}$ protons/bunch.
-The spot RMS size in experiment is approximately 1.5 mm.
-This allows up to $30 \times 10^{12}$ protons per pulse on the mercury target, generating a peak energy deposition of 180 J/g.
+The experiment validates the liquid type of target for producing an intense secondary source of muons by showing the jet repetition rate to replace the disrupted target by the energy deposition from an intense proton beam.
+For the investigation of feasibility, various behavior of mercury jet in magnetic field interacting with proton beam is reported based on experimental measurement.

+The PS runs in a harmonic-16 mode and can fill up to 2×10^{12} protons/bunch.
+This allows up to 30×10^{12} protons per pulse on the mercury target, generating a peak energy deposition of 130 J/g.
 For this experiment, a high magnetic field pulsed solenoid with a bore of 15 cm is designed.
-This magnet is capable of delivering a pulsed peak field of 15 T. which is cooled to 80 K by liquid nitrogen to reduce the resistance of its copper coils.
+This magnet is capable of delivering a pulsed peak field of 15 T, which is cooled to 80 K by liquid nitrogen to reduce the resistance of its copper coils.
 The Hg jet delivery system generates a mercury jet from 1 cm diameter nozzle with velocities up to 15 m/s.
 The primary diagnostic of the beam-jet interaction is optical.
 A set of four view-ports along the interaction region is connected by imaging fiber-optic bundles to four high speed cameras.